Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesStoredCredentials.md

 <!-- theme: danger -->
 >  The following documentation is for **Payeezy** migration clients only.
 See [Getting Started](?path=docs/Getting-Started/Getting-Started-General.md) for Commerce Hub integration options.

-In Payeezy, American Express card brand used the `ecommerce_flag` element for processing stored credential transactions; in Commerce Hub, all suported card brands will use the Stored Credentials object.
+In Payeezy, American Express card brand used the `ecommerce_flag` element for processing stored credential transactions; in Commerce Hub, all supported card brands will use the Stored Credentials object.

 In Payeezy, the Stored Credentials are returned in the response; in Commerce Hub, they are not.
 See [Response Handling](?path=docs/Resources/Guides/Response-Codes/Response-Handling.md) documentation for more information.